Taludas/Anno2205-NewFrontiers/README.md

 - There are five quests to guide you to do specific research to unlock certain buildings as the "Unlock Condition" tooltip only works with population milestones.
 Unfortunately those quests will be visible in all sessions, not only in those the buildings are located in.
 - Certain Secondary Module tooltips will not show the correct tooltip description (Energy module on Energy Production buildings giving +15% output.)
 - The population overview filter in the strategic view does not work properly with the new Arctic Tier 3.
 It does not show the correct portrait next to the number.
 Same goes for the Martian Synthetics.
 - Services are a new "product".
-The balance can not be shown in the "usual" balance menu, otherwise the would be tradeable via traderoute.
+The balance can not be shown in the "usual" balance menu, otherwise the would be tradeable via trade route.
 Instead you can find them in the building material bar at the top or click on any Public Building and hover over the "Globe" icon to see the current sector balance.
 - Company Headquarter infotip in the bottom of the screen seems to be hardcoded and displays tier 3 and tier 4 public needs although those have been removed from the game.
 - Factories that produce Urbanisation as a site-product cannot be paused anymore.
 - Selecting a mining site on the Moon will only show 5 possible entries in the UI.
 As there are now 6 mines in total, the Regolith Gatherer can only be build via buildmenu.
+- Increased storage for Rare Resource Generators only comes into effect after collecting the resources once.
+Therefore always wait until the first one has been generated and collect it to immediately after building to reset the storage amount.

 **Mars Sector:** Due to the way, Mars Sector is coded to be part of the Moon region, some issues arise from this specifically:
 - Mars sector takes longer than other sectors to load.